If your puppy has just been neutered you’re likely wondering how long he/she will need to wear their cone.

 Making Him Feel Comfortable With The Cone

-In the first few days of wearing the cone, he’s going to be very confused and uncomfortable.
+In the first few days of wearing the cone, he will be very confused and uncomfortable.
 Not to mention he’s just undergone surgery as well, and now he’s got a huge traffic cone around his head!

-It can be overwhelming, to say the least, so it’s important for us to help.
+It can be overwhelming, to say the least, so it’s crucial for us to help.

 ● Be There For Him